Slideshow-digital/slideshow-documentation/docs/documentation/configuration/screen_rotation.md

 In case you want to display content on your TV in portrait mode or rotate the content by any other way, Slideshow offers two options for how to achieve it:

-## Screen layout rotation
+## Screen Layout Rotation

+This method rotates only the Slideshow content layout while leaving the on-screen menu and system UI untouched.

 Screen layout rotation can be set through the web interface → menu `Screen layout` → `Edit screen layout` → `Rotation`.
 The layout can be rotated by 90°, 180° or 270°.
-Only the layout is rotated, the on-screen menu stays as it was.

 Rotating screen layout is supported universally on every device (the support doesn’t depend on the hardware).
-For video playback on rotated layouts we suggest using the player type `ExoPlayer + TextureView` or `ExoPlayer + SurfaceView` (see [Device settings](settings.md#screen-layout)).
+For video playback on rotated layouts we suggest using the player type `ExoPlayer + TextureView` or `ExoPlayer + SurfaceView` (see [Device settings](settings.md#on-screen-formatting)).

-## Android screen orientation
+## Android System Orientation

+This method changes the entire Android system orientation, affecting Slideshow and any other running apps.

-Screen orientation of the entire Android system can be set through the web interface → menu `Settings` → `Device settings` → `Screen orientation`, or through on-screen menu → `Basic settings` → `Screen orientation in on-screen menu`.
+It can be set through the web interface → menu `Settings` → `Device settings` → `Screen orientation`, or through on-screen menu → `Basic settings` → `Screen orientation in on-screen menu`.

 There are two sets of options: